anderson-aristotle/ruby-objects/README.md

 for just this purpose.

 There are linter errors in [`lib/country.rb`](lib/country.rb).
 Lets fix them using `attr_reader` and `attr_writer`.

-Use `bin/rake test` to prove that these methods are working the same way the previous methods did.
+Use `bundle exec rspec spec/country_spec.rb` to prove that these methods are working the same way the previous methods did.

 The Ruby method `attr_accessor` takes a symbol as an input and creates 'getter' and 'setter' methods with that symbol as their name.